TomasVotruba/tomasvotruba.com/packages/blog/data/2022/2022-11-07-how-to-measure-your-type-coverage.md

 }
 ```

-Here we have 1 param, and 1 function return.
+Here we have 1 param and 1 function return.
 That's 2 possible type declarations that we're missing:

 * 0/2 = **0 % type coverage**